Kerem Aktürkoğlu: 2024–2025: Debut season abroad

 On 3 September 2024, Aktürkoğlu joined Benfica on a five-year deal for a reported fee of €12 million, with the club also receiving 10% of a future transfer, and the release clause was set at €60 million.
 On 14 September, Aktürkoğlu scored on his debut for the club, netting the opener in a 4–1 home league victory over Santa Clara.
 He scored again in Benfica's opening game of their 2024–25 Champions League campaign, his first goal in the competition for them, opening their 2–1 win away over Red Star Belgrade.

 On 27 October, he scored his first Primeira Liga hat-trick, netting three goals in the first half of a 5–0 victory over Rio Ave.
 In the process, he registered the most goals and assists (eight) for the club in his first seven matches reaching Félix Guerreiro's previous record set in the 1964–65 season.
 At the end of the month, he was named the league's Player of the Month and Forward of the Month for the months of September and October.

 On 11 January 2025, Aktürkoğlu won his first trophy with Benfica, as they defeated crosstown rivals Sporting CP in the Taça da Liga final on penalties, converting Benfica's fourth penalty in the shoot-out; following a 1–1 draw in normal time.
 On 18 February, in the second leg of the Champions League knockout phase play-offs, he ended his two-month goal drought, scoring the first goal in a 3–3 home draw over Monaco, helping his side secure a 4–3 aggregate victory to advance to the Champions League round of 16.

 2025–2026: Champions League qualification

-On 27 August 2025, Aktürkoğlu scored the only goal in a 1–0 victory over Fenerbahçe in the Champions League qualifying play-off round, securing his club's place in the competition’s league phase.
+On 27 August 2025, Aktürkoğlu scored the only goal in a 1–0 victory over Fenerbahçe in the Champions League qualifying play-off round, securing his club's place in the competition's league phase.

 Fenerbahçe

 On 1 September 2025, Fenerbahçe signed four-year deal with him, and Benfica announced the transfer for €22.5m and adds on.
 Later that month, on 14 September, he made his debut with the team in a 1–0 Süper Lig victory against Trabzonspor.

-On 2 October 2025, he scored two goals against OGC Nice in 2-1 UEFA Europa League group match home win.

-On 9 November 2025, he scored his first Süper Lig goal with Fenerbahçe in 4-2 home win against Kayserispor.
+A month later, on 2 October, he scored a brace against OGC Nice in 2–1 UEFA Europa League group match home win.
+On 9 November, he scored his first Süper Lig goal with Fenerbahçe in 4–2 home win against Kayserispor.

+On 9 February 2026, he scored a brace against Gençlerbirliği in a 3–1 Süper Lig home win.
+Following week on 14 February 2026, Kerem scored again in 3–2 Süper Lig away win against Trabzonspor and also assisted to Marco Asensio's winning goal.
+Later that month, on 26 February, he scored another brace in a 2–1 UEFA Europa League away won against Nottingham Forest.